Imam Samudra

 Imam Samudra (الإمام سامودرة, 14 January 1970 – 9 November 2008), also known as Abdul Aziz, Qudama/Kudama, Fatih/Fat, Abu Umar or Heri, was an Indonesian terrorist who was convicted and executed for his role in carrying out the Christmas Eve 2000 Indonesia bombings and 2002 Bali bombings.
-Samudra, together with Huda bin Abdul Haq (known as Muklas) and Amrozi bin Nurhasyim (known as Amrozi) were executed together for their part in coordinating and carrying out the Bali bombings.
+Samudra, together with Ali Ghufron (known as Muklas) and Amrozi bin Nurhasyim (known as Amrozi) were executed together for their part in coordinating and carrying out the Bali bombings.

 Early life

 Samudra was born as Abdul Aziz in Serang, Banten (then part of West Java province), he was raised by a single mother as one of 12 children.
 Samudra graduated from an Islamic school.
 He left home in 1990 and did not return for a decade - and then only for a few hours before disappearing again, according to his mother.
 He went to Malaysia and taught at a religious school in the south of the country in the early 1990s.
-Indonesian authorities say the school was run by the suspected leaders of the militant Jemaah Islamiah group - Abu Bakar Ba'aysir, the group's spiritual leader, and Riduan Isamuddin, also known as Hambali.
+Indonesian authorities say the school was run by the suspected leaders of the militant Jemaah Islamiyah group - Abu Bakar Ba'aysir, the group's spiritual leader, and Riduan Isamuddin, also known as Hambali.

 Bali bombings

-On 12 October 2002 two bombs exploded in the Kuta tourist strip on the Indonesian island of Bali, Indonesia.
+On 12 October 2002 two bombs exploded in the Kuta tourist area on Bali, Indonesia.
 One hit Paddy's Irish Bar, and the second exploded in a van outside the nearby Sari club.
-A total of 202 people died as a result.
+202 people were killed.

 A third bomb exploded near Bali's US consulate, but no one was hurt.
 Arrested on 21 November 2002, Samudra was about to board a ferry for Sumatra.
 Police believe he was the planner or "field commander" of the Bali operation.

 Explaining his motives for the bombing to documentarian Daniel Rudi Haryanto from prison, Samudra stated (translated into English by Haryanto):